Bill Frist: Philanthropy

-Board Service
+Board service

 Frist has served on numerous public, private, and non-profit boards.
-He currently serves as Chairman of the Global Board of The Nature Conservancy, a three-year term that began in October 2022, and has been a member of the board since June 2015, previously as Vice-Chair.
-He has also served on the non-profit boards of the Robert Wood Johnson Foundation (2013-2023), and previously spent 10 years on the board of the Kaiser Family Foundation.
+He currently serves as chairman of the lllGlobal lllBoard of The Nature Conservancy, a three-year term that began in October 2022, and has been a member of the board since June 2015, previously as vice-chair.
+He has also served on the non-profit boards of the Robert Wood Johnson Foundation (2013–2023), and previously spent 10 years on the board of the Kaiser Family Foundation.

 Other current board services includes: Aegis Sciences Corporation, Devoted Health, Digital Diagnostics, MDsave, Monogram Health, OneOncology, Select Medical, and Teladoc.
 Prior service includes: Accolade, URS Corp., and AECOM.

-He has been a member of the Harvard Medical School Department of Global Health and Social Medicine Advisory Council since 2010, and previously chaired the Harvard Medical School’s Board of Fellows and served on Princeton University’s Board of Trustees for fifteen years (1974-1978 and 1991-2001).
+He has been a member of the Harvard Medical School Department of Global Health and Social Medicine Advisory Council since 2010, and previously chaired the Harvard Medical School's Board of Fellows and served on Princeton University's board of trustees for fifteen years (1974–1978 and 1991–2001).

-Frist has held numerous roles with the Smithsonian Institution, including serving on its Board of Regents (1997 - 2007).
-Congress established the Smithsonian in 1846 as "an establishment for the increase and diffusion of knowledge," and vested responsibility for the administration of the Smithsonian in a Board of Regents, consisting of the Chief Justice of the United States, the Vice President of the United States, three members of the United States Senate, three members of the United States House of Representatives, and nine citizens.
-Frist later served on the Advisory Board of the Smithsonian's National Museum of the American Indian.
+Frist has held numerous roles with the Smithsonian Institution, including serving on its board of regents (1997–2007).
+Congress established the Smithsonian in 1846 as "an establishment for the increase and diffusion of knowledge," and vested responsibility for the administration of the Smithsonian in a board of regents, consisting of the chief justice of the United States, the vice president of the United States, three members of the United States Senate, three members of the United States House of Representatives, and nine citizens.
+Frist later served on the advisory board of the Smithsonian's National Museum of the American Indian.

-From 2007-2010 he served on the board of the Millennium Challenge Corporation, a government corporation established in 2004 to fight global poverty.
+From 2007 to 2010 he served on the board of the Millennium Challenge Corporation, a government corporation established in 2004 to fight global poverty.

 Other endeavors

 After leaving the U.S. Senate, Frist taught at Princeton and Vanderbilt.
-From 2007- 2008 Frist served as the Frederick H. Schultz Class of 1951 Visiting Professor of International Economic Policy at Princeton’s Woodrow Wilson School of Public and International Affairs, teaching with his longtime mentor, renowned healthcare economist Uwe Reinhardt.
+From 2007- 2008 Frist served as the Frederick H. Schultz Class of 1951 Visiting professor of International Economic Policy at Princeton's Woodrow Wilson School of Public and International Affairs, teaching with his longtime mentor, renowned healthcare economist Uwe Reinhardt.
 From 2009 – 2010, Frist taught as a Distinguished Professor at Vanderbilt University with Congressman Jim Cooper (D-TN).

 Frist also became a co-chair of One Vote '08, an initiative of the ONE campaign, with former Senate Majority Leader Tom Daschle (D-SD).
 According to OneVote.org, "One Vote '08 is an unprecedented, non-partisan campaign to make global health and extreme poverty foreign policy priorities in the 2008 presidential election."
 Frist traveled to Africa for the ONE campaign in July 2008.

 Since 2011, Frist has served as a senior fellow at the Bipartisan Policy Center, and is co-chair of the organization's Health Project with former Senate Majority Leader Tom Daschle.

 Frist is a trained pilot, a skill he used to annually travel to all 95 Tennessee counties while campaigning and in office.

 An active runner while in the Senate, Frist completed seven marathons from 1998 – 2001.